-The Committee finished their yearly programme of events with an autumn outing on Wednesday 19th September 2018.
+The Comforts Fund Committee finished their yearly programme of events with an autumn outing which took place on Wednesday 19th September 2018.
 The day commenced at 9.30 am where 50 guests, together with the Comforts Fund Committee Chairman and Committee Members, arrived at Hewlett Court for a tea and biscuits reception.

 The coach departed at around 10.30 am for Pendle Hills.
 Arriving at the New Waggoner's Inn in Burnley at around 12 pm for a three-course meal.
 After dining a little 'retail therapy' was applied at Boundary Mill, Colne.
 Returning to Hewlett Court at around 6 pm.

-The Committee aims to provide a 'special' and enjoyable day out for our beneficiaries.
-A special thank you goes to the Lodge Almoners who provide transport to and from Hewlett Court, to enable our guests to attend.
+The Comforts Fund Committee aims to provide a 'special' day out which is so much enjoyed by all our beneficiaries.
+A special thank you goes to the Lodge Almoners who provide transport to and from Hewlett Court, to enable our guests to attend the day out.